yhg926/public_kssd/README.md

 # Kssd: K-mer substring space sampling/shuffling Decomposition

 Kssd is a command-line tool for large-scale sequences sketching and resemblance- and containment-analysis.
 It sketches sequences by k-mer substring space sampling/shuffling.
 It handles DNA sequences of both fasta or fastq format, whether gzipped or not.
-Kssd run on linux system.
+Kssd run on linux system, currently not support for MacOS and Windows OS.
 ### Table of contents
 1. [Installation](#1-installation)
 2. [Quick Tutorial](#2-quick-tutorial)